Random Utility and Limited Consideration: Environment -- Model

-The following example demonstrates a possible mechanism that allows an attention index representation when a representative DM exists. \begin{example} Consider a (representative) DM that, faced with a menu $A$, needs to allocate her attention, measured by $m_A\in \Delta(2^A)$, over all possible consideration sets in $A$ (including the empty set).
-We assume that the DM is endowed with an attention-index $\eta\in \Delta(2^X)$.
-Choice difficulty is mediated by a cognitive cost function $K:[0,1]\to \Real\cup\{+\infty\}$ that is independent from menus.
-For a fixed $D\subseteq A$, $K(m_A(D))$ measures the cost of allocation attention to $D$ using the consideration set rule $m_A$.
-Following \cite{fudenberg2015stochastic} we assume that $K(\cdot)$ is strictly convex.
-The DM's problem is to find $m_A\in \Delta(2^A)$ that maximize expected attractiveness of the menu given the cognitive cost of processing it.
-Formally, $m_A$ is a solution to
+The next example demonstrates that the consideration rules that admit an attention-index representation can be derived as a solution to the problem where representative DMs optimally allocate their attention. \begin{example}[Costly Attention Allocation] Consider a (representative) DM whose preferences are given by a (mean) utility $u:X\to\Real$ and additive random vector $\rands{\xi}=(\rands{\xi}_x)_{x\in X}$ such that the random utility of a given item $x$ is given by $u(x)+\rands{\xi}_x$.
+The taste shocks $\rands{\xi}$ are distributed with respect to some continuous distribution.\footnote{This guarantees that the implied random utility rule $\pi$ exists because ties have zero probability.} When the DM is faced with a menu $A$, she needs to allocate her attention, measured by $m_A\in \Delta(2^A)$, over all possible consideration sets in $A$ (including the empty set).
+The attractiveness of a set $D$ is captured by the McFadden's surplus of a given set defined by $\alpha(D)=\Exp{\max_{x\in D} \left(u(x)+\rands{\xi}_x\right)}$ for all $D\subseteq 2^A\setminus\{\emptyset\}$, where the expectation is taken with respect to $\rands{\xi}$.
+The attractiveness of the empty set is normalized to be $0$, $\alpha(\emptyset)=0$.
+The surplus $\alpha(D)$ is a measure of average attractiveness, capturing how enticing a consideration set is for the representative DM.
+The difficulty of picking a consideration set, or the cost of attention, is captured by a cognitive cost function $K:[0,1]\to\Real\cup\{\infty\}$.
+If $D$ is considered with probability $m(D)$, then the cognitive cost is $K(m(D))$.
+The cost function is menu independent, but depends on the allocated attention $m(D)$.
+Following \citet{fudenberg2015stochastic}, we assume that $K$ is convex.
+In this case, DM's problem is to find $m_A\in \Delta(2^A)$ that maximizes the expected attractiveness of the menu, given the cognitive cost of processing it.
+Formally,

-In this case, the strict convexity of $K$ together with the first-order conditions of the above optimization problem would imply that the optimal consideration rule admits an attention-index representation.
-Thus, there exists a link function that connects $m$ and $\eta$, making this behavior a special case of the attention-index family.
-In particular the $\la$ rule is compatible with this interpretation (see Appendix~\ref{optimal_consideration} for details). \end{example}

-Given the definition of the attention-index representation we can define a restricted version of the $\hrc$-rule ($\rhrc$-rule). \begin{definition} ($\rhrc$-rule) For a given link function $\psi^{\rc}$ a complete stochastic choice rule $P$ is $\rhrc$-rule if $P$ is a $\hrc$-rule with $m\in\mathcal{M}^{\rc}$. \end{definition} Definition~\ref{def:Restricted HRC} summarizes all models that have the attention-index representation.
-In our application we focus in four different models ($\rc\in\{\la,\mm,\rcg,\rum\}$).
-However, our approach extends to any model of consideration that admits an attention-index representation.